Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Positive thinking and faith are closely intertwined, don't you think?
 You never know how your thoughts may become matter, unless you dare to dream!

-and drops down steeply to the N1, and once again, fortunately, crosses it.
+The street drops down steeply to the N1, and once again, fortunately, crosses it onto a dirt road, pictured below.
+The Way stays straight immediately afterward at the dirt crossroad.

 The church of Lamas do Vouga can be seen at the end of the bridge, in the photo, below.